-General Counsel and Associate General Counsel of large corporations often work the same hours as lawyers in private practice, which sometimes includes late-night and weekend work.
-Many in-house departments of corporations are set up like law firms, where different departments within the company are considered clients, and in-house counsel are required to bill and record how they spend their time with the internal clientele.
+General Counsel and associate general counsel of large corporations often work the same hours as lawyers in private practice, which sometimes include late-night and weekend work.
+Many in-house departments of corporations are set up like law firms, where different departments within the company are considered clients, and in-house counsel is required to bill and record how he spent his time with the internal clientele.
 For the companies that do not require their lawyers to bill their time, a lawyer working long hours has no record for the purpose of year-end productivity bonuses, as law firms do.

 Additionally, the typical in-house work environment is changing and may no longer be everything an attorney fleeing firm life is seeking.
 The most recent annual survey of in-house attorneys by Corporate Counsel shows that despite myths to the contrary, the in-house environment is slowly morphing into somewhat of a friendlier law firm grind over the last few years.
 Everything from the Sarbanes-Oxley Act to the recessionary economy has contributed to a more stressful work environment for in-house attorneys.

 On the other hand, law firms are increasingly amenable to flextime, reduced hours, or telecommuting situations for valued lawyers.
 In the end, it is impossible to generalize what the time and billable hour requirements are for either law firms or corporations, and it is simply incorrect to assume that the grass is greener on the other side.
-At the end of the day, the fact of the matter is that most lawyers with sophisticated practices work hard, whether in private practice or in-house.
+The reality is that most lawyers with sophisticated practices work hard, whether in private practice or in-house.
 There are as many distinctions to be made between lawyers practicing with law firms as there are differences in the day-to-day lives of prosecutors, general counsel, and large-firm associates.

-One of our recruiters was recently corresponding with one of his friends who had just received an in-house position.
+One of our recruiters was recently corresponding with a friend who had just received an in-house position.
 This attorney was three years out of a top Ivy League law school and working for arguably one of the top two or three law firms in the United States: